mohammad00100/Crypto-Data-Bot-image/README.md

 # Crypto-Data-Bot-image

-Here's a professional README file for this script on GitHub:

----

-# CryptoData Bot

 CryptoData Bot is a Telegram bot designed to provide users with historical cryptocurrency data from the Binance exchange.
 Users can select a cryptocurrency (ADA, BTC, or ETH) and a time frame (1 hour, 4 hours, or 1 day) to retrieve historical price data and visualize it on a chart.

 ## Features